-Staying healthy while pregnant is extremely important, for you and baby.
+Staying healthy while pregnant is extremely important, for you and your baby.
 Being pregnant doesn’t mean that you need to stop working out, or that you can’t start.
-In fact, a tailored exercise and work out plan in pregnancy can support a joyful birth.
-In this blog we look at pregnancy-safe work out options for expectant mothers.
+A tailored exercise and workout plan in pregnancy can support a joyful birth.
+In this blog, we look at pregnancy-safe workout options for expectant mothers.

-Pregnancy involves significant change to your body.
-Mamas-to-be will experience weight gain and postural changes as baby grows.
+Pregnancy involves significant changes to your body.
+Mamas-to-be will experience weight gain and postural changes as the baby grows.
 Abdominal and pelvic floor muscles are stretched and weakened across the course of the pregnancy, which can result in back and pelvis pain and issues with urinary leakage.
-Fluctuation in hormone levels play an important role in this process, with the hormone relaxin increasing laxity (looseness) of ligaments and hypermobility of joint and impacting circulation.
+Fluctuation in hormone levels plays an important role in this process, with the hormone relaxing increasing laxity (looseness) of ligaments and hypermobility of joints and impacting circulation.

-Reading this, you might feel tempted to retreat to your bed and hide under the covers for 9-months.
+Reading this, you might feel tempted to retreat to your bed and hide under the covers for 9 months.
 That’s understandable, as it can feel daunting to recognize that your body is changing.
 Many Mamas-to-be experience a desire to hunker down and hibernate.
-Perhaps you feel worried about your body’s changes, and as if you have no control over the process?
-For some women, old-wives-tales that exercise in pregnancy can harm your baby prevents them from physical activity.
+Perhaps you feel worried about your body’s changes, and as if you have no control over the process.
+For some women, old-wives-tales that exercise during pregnancy can harm your baby and prevent them from physical activity.
 It is important, then, to sort the facts from the fears.

 The Good News: Exercise Can Decrease Labor Duration